-Led by A/Professor Sonja Pedell and our team, the Future Self and Design Living Lab (FSDLL) partnered with Dementia Australia and Lifeview Residential Care to develop A Better Visit App, a free well-being App available on iPad and Android.
+Led by Professor Sonja Pedell and our team, the Swinburne Living Lab partnered with Dementia Australia and Lifeview Residential Care to develop A Better Visit App, a free well-being App available on iPad and Android.

 Importantly, the App games were developed in a co-design process and guided by people living with dementia.
 The product is tailored to their interests and capabilities, reflecting the importance of giving end users a strong voice during development – no matter their stage of dementia.

-Living with dementia: the need for meangingful interaction
+Living with dementia: the need for meaningful interaction

 Society and research view dementia mostly as a terminal disease, and few approaches address quality of life or enable those with dementia to actively participate in life.
 The Future Self and Design Living Lab and partners undertook this project to create a new way for people with dementia to continue engaging in meaningful activities with their visitors.